 Bus ticket types

-There are several types of tickets available, but I think you should choose the Hop On Hop Off All Buses 24 Hours ticket, which allows unlimited travel in Sintra on all Scotturb buses on the day of purchase.
-This includes not only the 434 bus but also the 435 bus to Monserrate Palace.
+There are several types of tickets available, but I think you should choose the Hop On Hop Off All Buses 24 Hours ticket, which allows unlimited travel in Sintra on all buses on the day of purchase.
+This includes the 434 and the 435 bus to Monserrate Palace.
 In 2023, the 403 bus to Cabo da Roca was discontinued.

 Prices vary from season to season, you can check the current ticket prices and packages here: Ticket prices